Euricom/case_docker_api/README.md

 5. Add environment variables to Circle CI: *AWS_ACCOUNT_ID*, *AWS_ACCESS_KEY_ID*, *AWS_SECRET_ACCESS_KEY*
    (You can find these when you login to AWS console)

-**Required step if your Heroku app name doesn't end with dev or staging"**
+**Required step if your Heroku app name doesn't end with -dev or -staging"**

-If your heroku app name does not end with dev or staging, the docker push won't work.
+If your heroku app name does not end with -dev or -staging, the docker push won't work.
 You have to edit the argument passed to the deploy script in circle.yml Eg if your app name ends with 'development' instead of 'dev'